hotae319/hotae319.github.io/_posts/2017-11-20-Robot Manipulator Control Simulation.md

   <img src="/assets/img/posts/mani1.jpg">
 </p>

-You can read my [final report paper](https://github.com/hotae319/hotae319.github.io/blob/master/assets/Hotae_Lee_FinalProject_Robot%20Mechanics.pdf)
+You can read my [final report paper](https://hotae319.github.io/assets/Hotae_Lee_FinalProject_Robot%20Mechanics.pdf).
+It was not complete form but you can check what I did and how I did.